List of Top 10 3D Texturing Tools in 2023

 Mari supports thousands of textures, each with up to 32K x 32K pixels per model, to ensure hyper-realistic quality.
 There are also other impressive features such as color-rectifying filters, options to texture each face (without using UV mapping), along with fractal noise, and mask blend features.

-• OS compatibility: Windows, Mac, Linux, iPad, and online web-based operating systems
+OS compatibility: Windows, Linux, and Mac OS X

 Over to you now